telerik/kendo-ui-core/docs/web/spreadsheet/end-user/list-of-shortcuts.md

 ---
 title: List of Keyboard Shortcuts
-page_title: List of Keyboard Shortcuts
+page_title: List of Keyboard Shortcuts | Kendo UI Spreadsheet Widget
-description: shortcuts supported by Kendo UI Spreadsheet widget
+description: "A list of the keyboard shortcuts supported by the Kendo UI Spreadsheet widget."
+slug: list_ofkeyboard_shortcuts_spreadsheet_widget
-position: 5
+position: 3
 ---

 # List of Keyboard Shortcuts